Hiking tips in Jizera Mountains

-The Jizera Mountains have been attracting enthusiasts and cross-country skiing professionals from all corners of the Czech Republic and abroad for decades.
-Almost 200km of trails will enjoy classical style as well as skaters and thanks to the varied terrain and many circuits of different lengths it will satisfy even the most demanding skiers and those who are just starting out on cross-country skiing.
-From the white trail of the Jizera Mountains, the stars as Standa Řezáč or Kateřina Smutná came into being, and if you feel like it, you can measure your strength at the prestigious race - Jizerská 50, which takes place every year in the footsteps of the Jizerská magistrála.
+For decades the Jizera Mountains have attracted enthusiasts and cross-country skiing professionals from all corners of the Czech Republic and abroad.
+Nearly 200km of trails are enjoyed both by lovers of classical style and by skaters.
+Thanks to the variety of terrains and to the plentiful circuits of different lengths it satisfies even the most demanding skiers but also beginners in cross-country skiing.
+From the white trail of the Jizera Mountains, sport stars like Standa Řezáč or Kateřina Smutná came into being.
+If you feel like it, you can measure your strength at the prestigious race - Jizerská 50, which takes place every year in the footsteps of the Jizerská magistrála.

 Ski arena Jizerky

-Take advantage of the connection of the ski resorts Tanvaldský Špičák, Bedřichov and Severák!
-Thanks to a single check-in system, you can move between these centers without restrictions.
+Take advantage of the network of the ski resorts Tanvaldský Špičák, Bedřichov and Severák!
+Thanks to the integrated check-in system, you can move between these centers without restrictions.
 But it does not end with a common ski pass.
-For your comfort you can use the ski bus, which runs between the resorts 3 times a day on the route Jablonec n / N -Janov n / N - Bedřichov - Severák - Tanvaldský Špičák and back
+For your comfort you can use the shuttle bus, which operates between the centers 3 times a day on the route Jablonec n / N -Janov n / N - Bedřichov - Severák - Tanvaldský Špičák and back

-One-way bike trails with a total length of 8 km offer a dose of adrenaline to beginners and experienced bikers.
+One-way downhill bike trails with a total length of 8 km offer a dose of adrenaline to beginners and experienced bikers.
 There are three difficulty levels - blue, red and black.
-To start all trips you can go by bike along the road from Albrechtice, or use the cable car directly from the parking.
+To starting point of all trails you can get by bike along the road from Albrechtice, or use the cable car directly from the parking lot.

-Josefodolská dam is one of the youngest dams built here.
-It offers its visitors picturesque views and a pleasantly shaped tourist circuit with many trails and paths.
-However, bathing is prohibited in this area.
-The reservoir serves as a reservoir for the production of drinking water, which is led through the underground tunnel to the water treatment plant in Bedřichov.
-Liberec and Jablonec are then supplied with this water.
+The dam is one of the youngest dams built here.
+To its visitors it offers picturesque views and a moderately shaped tourist loop with many trails and paths.
+However, bathing is prohibited in this area as the reservoir serves as a drinking water supply.
+Water from there is led through a long underground pipe to the water treatment plant in Bedřichov, which then supplies Liberec and Jablonec with the treated water.

-The Královka lookout tower, formerly known as Königshöhe, is a 24-meter-high stone building on the hill of Nekras (859m.n.m.).
+The Královka observation tower, formerly known as Königshöhe, is a 24-meter-high stone building standing on the hill of Nekras (859m.n.m.).
 It was built in 1907 and replaced the original wooden tower, which burnt down in 1906.
-In recent years, the building has undergone a demanding reconstruction and the building offers a wonderful view, a stylish dining room, playground or meet the breed of cows called Highlander, grazing on the adjacent meadows.
-In winter, this place is a well-deserved rest for hiking and cross-country skiing.
+In recent years, the whole area has gone through a large scale revitalization process and offers a wonderful view with a stylish dining room, a playground or a chance to meet the breed of cattle called Highlander, grazing on the adjacent meadows.
+In winter or summer, this place is a well-deserved rest for tired cross-country skiers, bikers or hikers.

-Another tower of the Jizera Mountains is Bramberk.
-The original wooden tower was closed very often due to lack of finance and bad weather.
-It was replaced by this 21 meter high stone lookout tower.
+Yet another tower of the Jizera Mountains is Bramberk.
+The original wooden tower was closed very often due to the lack of finance and bad weather.
+It was thus replaced by this 21 meter high stone lookout tower.
 It was opened in 1912 until 2008, when the private owner made it unavailable to the public.
 It gained new fame only two years later, when the lookout tower fell into the ownership of the town of Lučany and was reopened to the general public.

 Slovanka lookout tower

 The Slovanka lookout tower is an 11-meter-high cast-iron structure originally from Vienna, built on stone foundations.
 The total height is 14 meters.
-The Slovanka lookout tower is the oldest iron lookout tower in Bohemia.
-It was assembled by three workers in just 17 days.
-It has been open since 1887 and thanks to the admission fee, which was voluntary at that time, more than the entire building, including transport, was chosen.
-The lookout tower was maintained until World War II.
-Then, however, deteriorated and the entrance was for visitors only at their own risk.
-In 1997, it was completely closed.
-The hope was 1999, when the lookout tower was declared a technical monument and reopened a year later.
+It is the oldest iron lookout tower in Bohemia.
+It was assembled only by three workers in just 17 days.
+It was opened in 1887 and thanks to the voluntary admission fee on the celebration day, more money than the total cost of the entire building, including transport, was collected.
+The lookout tower was well maintained until World War II.
+Then, however, slowly deteriorated and the entrance was enabled for visitors at their own risk only.
+Eventually, in 1997, it was completely closed.
+Hope came back in 1999, when the lookout tower was declared a technical monument and reopened a year later.

-Mysterious history, pure nature and charm of wooden farms - this is the village Jizerka, in the past famous as a place of sapphires, emeralds, rubies and other precious gems.
-Maybe you will be lucky and even now you will find your glittering stone in the banks of the Jizera.
+Mysterious history, pure nature and charm of wooden farms - this is the village Jizerka, in the past famous as a place where sapphires, emeralds, rubies and other precious gems were found.
+Maybe you are lucky and even nowadays will find your glittering stone in the banks of the Jizerka.